aiman-al-masoud/deixiscript/README.md

 # Notes

-- tell() and ask() DO HAVE side effects; not for what concerns the world model and derivation clauses, but on the deictic dictionary.
+- tell() and ask() do NOT have ANY side effects, but they both return a brand new knowledge base object, because also ask() can "modify" stuff like deixis and (maybe in the future) add number constants.

 - at the basic level there is nothing but: entities, is-a-relations and has-relations.
 This is the "interface" through which Deixiscript communicates